Vecuvia/voidfire_apprentice/making_of.md

 }
 ```

 The scene system was simple, but the extensions to `turn_passes` required to make it work slightly less so.
 A scene can start or end under some conditions, execute code when it does and, if it's running, it can execute some code every turn.
-It also keeps tabs on whether it's running and how many times it ran during the game.
+It also keeps tabs on whether it's running and how many times it ran during the game, and can provide hints to the player.

 ```javascript
 //data/scenes.js